GenerousLabs/share/do.md

   - OfferForm doesn't finish submitting
 - [x] Add friends / friends-of-friends to OfferForm
 - [ ] Add tags to OfferForm
+  - Comma separated?
+That might do for now, can improve it

 # Next